HolyBlackCat/quasi-msys2/README.md

     ./a.exe # Works if you installed Wine.
     ```
     You can also use `g++` and `clang++` to run the respective MSYS2 compilers in Wine, assuming you installed `_gcc` and `_clang` respectively.
-  * With Autotools: just `./configure && make` as usual, no extra configuration is needed.
+  * With Autotools: `./configure && make` as usual, no extra configuration is needed.
-  * With CMake: just run `cmake` as usual.
+  * With CMake: `cmake` as usual.
-  * With Meson: just run `meson` as usual.
-(Experimental.)
+  * With Meson: `meson` as usual.

-  Both CMake and Autotools will think they perform a native Windows build, thanks to [`binfmt_misc`](https://en.wikipedia.org/wiki/Binfmt_misc), which transparently calls Wine to run Windows executables.

 * Other tools that work in `env/shell.sh`:
   * `pkgconf` (and `pkg-config`)
   * `win-gdb` (replaces `gdb`; which has problems with interactive input when used with Wine directly)
   * `win-ldd` (replaces `ntldd -R`; lists the `.dll`s an executable depends on).

+* Accessing non-cross compilers and other native tools:

+  * Use absolute paths (e.g. `/usr/bin/gcc`) to access non-cross compilers and native utilities (CMake, Meson, etc).

+  * The only exception is `win-native-pkg-config` to access the native `pkg-config`, because we control pkg-config using environment variables rather than by providing a custom executable.
+(The `win-native-pkg-config` helper script simply unsets all pkg-config-related environment variables before running it.)

 ### Rust

 I try to support Rust for completeness, but the support is experimental.

 You don't need any extra MSYS2 packages (other than `make install _gcc` for the libraries).
-Install `rustup` on the host and run `rustup target add $CARGO_BUILD_TARGET` inside `env/shell.sh` to install the standard library for the target platform.
+Install `rustup` natively (outside of quasi-msys2) and run `rustup target add $CARGO_BUILD_TARGET` inside `env/shell.sh` to install the standard library for the target platform.

 Then you can use: